hfeiss/hfeiss.info/README.md

 CMD [ "app.py" ]
 ```

 At a minimum, requirements.txt should have `flask` in it.
-Add anything else that your app requires as a new line.
+Add anything else that your app requires (beyond base python packages) as a new line.

 In a terminal, cd into the parent directory.
 We need to build a docker image from the contents of this directory.